Peter Young (1951–2018)

 Peter Young at Right On

-In 2004, Peter Young celebrated 25 years of The Soul Cellar and marked the occasion by playing a rare club set at Right On Describing the event afterwards, he said,
+In 2004, Peter Young celebrated 25 years of The Soul Cellar.
+He marked the occasion by playing a rare club set at Right On at Sahara Nights in King’s Cross.